(Seems like we are off to a really late start this year.)

 The hole is one of these, which worked really well last year:

-I like this over the “portable hole” that a lot of people use (basically a big block of concrete with a hole in the middle), because we don’t have to store the bulky concrete “hole” the rest of the year.
-It provided a solid footing for our Megatree last year, and should work well for our new one this year.
+I like this over the “portable hole” that a lot of people use (basically a big block of concrete with a hole in the middle), because we don’t have to store the bulky concrete block with a hole in it the rest of the year.
+I also don’t see any reason to do a poured concrete post base for this since we use guy lines to provide vertical support for the tree.
+This provided a solid footing for our Megatree last year, and should work well for our new one this year.
 It’s “portable” too, in that we unscrewed it from its location last year and moved it to the other side of the yard. 😊

 I made some software changes as-well.
 Our Oak Hills Lights Web site will now have a “live” playlist, or at least almost-live, which will show the currently-playing song.
 Any playlist changes are automatically pushed to the server, and the “Now-Playing” information is updated about every 15 seconds.
 So- if someone wants to see a particular song- it will be a lot easier to determine when it might be played that night.
 Our playlist will still be close to three hours long and shuffled nightly.

 Our Info Display matrix has a new controller, power supply, and software, and should be significantly more reliable.
 It’s also been relocated slightly since it is “permanently” installed and I wanted to center it more and give it more protection from the weather.
 The old controller was overheating and power issues were causing it to lock up occasionally last year.
 It is updated live by the show-runner computer and should always have accurate song information.
 I’ve been stress-testing it in the summer heat to make sure all systems are go for Christmas.
 Additional behind-the-scenes software and hardware improvements have been made to our power system and the rest of our controller computers/components.
 FPP 6 will be used throughout, along with my custom code which is all being revised.

 (Hard to see in the daytime.
 The text is broken up because of the camera shutter, and is not an error.)